-Debt consolidation is when you roll multiple debts into one loan with one monthly payment and a (hopefully lower) interest rate.
-This can help you stay organized and possibly save money, especially when you have a pile of debt and it doesn’t seem like you’re making any progress towards repaying what you owe.
+Debt consolidation is when you roll multiple debts into one loan with one monthly payment — and a hopefully lower interest rate.
+This can help you stay organized and possibly save money, especially when you have a pile of debt and it doesn’t seem like you’re making any progress toward repaying what you owe.

 Not all debt consolidation loans are the same, though.
 Understand how they work and weigh the benefits and drawbacks of these loan products before deciding if they make financial sense for you.

 A debt consolidation loan is one way to refinance your debt.
-You’ll apply for a loan for the amount you owe on your existing debts, and once approved, you’ll use the funds to pay off your debt balances.
+You apply for a loan for the amount you owe on your existing debts, and if you are approved, you use the funds to pay off your debt balances.
 Then you’ll pay down the new loan over time.

-- Loan terms: The loan amount, interest rate and length depend on your loan type and financial health.
-Longer loan terms could mean your monthly payments are more affordable, but you should also be mindful of the interest rate as it determines how much you’ll pay the lender to borrow funds.
-You may find that a shorter repayment period is ideal despite the higher monthly payments, as you’ll pay far less in interest.
+- Loan terms: Longer loan terms could mean your monthly payments are more affordable, but you should also be mindful of the interest rate since it determines how much you’ll pay the lender to borrow funds.
+You may find that a shorter repayment period is ideal despite the higher monthly payments because you will pay far less in interest.
 Evaluate your budget and don’t stretch yourself too thin.

 How does a debt consolidation loan work?